Camp Beagle: 2022

 In December 2022, activists from Animal Rebellion freed 18 beagles from the facility.
 Two beagles known as Libby and Love – that were recovered by police – were later returned to the facility, and 14 people were arrested as part of an investigation into burglary and aggravated trespass at the site.

 2023

 In July 2023, nine campaigners were found guilty of aggravated trespass, and were given conditional discharges or fines.
 The Crown Prosecution Service otherwise dropped charges of burglary against 12 people, stating that "the legal test for going ahead [with the criminal prosecutions] had not been met".

 2024

 On 25 May 2024, an estimated 400–500 protesters descended upon the camp, as part of a protest billed as "Operation 1,000", in an attempt to attract 1,000 protesters to the camp.
 Cambridgeshire Police closed the nearby road due to the number of demonstrators in attendance.

+2025

+In February 2025, restrictions on one of the protesters - a long-standing anti vivisection campaigner and long-term semi-permanent resident of the camp - were lifted in a high court ruling.
+He welcomed the result of this hearing but repeated his determination to see MBR Acres close.

+2026

+Camp Beagle and Animal Rising activists decried the Labour government's January 2026 change in rules over protests and its likely effect on the camp.
+In February 2026, two protesters were arrested outside the facility.
+They were bailed until May.
+In March 2026, there were renewed calls for the closure of the facility.